 First you buy our cheap license in the app store of your main device.

-Then go to the Buy License dialog on the second device and enter the same email address as on the main device and click on the RESTORE button.
+Then go to the license purchase dialog on the second device and enter the same email address as on the main device and click on the REPEAT LICENSE button.

 The software then notices that there is already a license for the e-mail address on another end device and you then have to enter a four-digit security code, which we will send to your e-mail address at the same time.